About Chitwan National Park

 There's little chance of seeing a Rhino with a half day trek though it does happen.
 Full day treks increase your chances significantly.
 As do two day or more tours.

-There's some confusion over ticket prices into Chitwan National Park.
-I'll try to clear them up but do keep in mind it's Nepal and prices often change.
+There's some confusion over ticket prices into Chitwan National Park which I'll try to clear up here.

 Sauraha is a town outside of the park.
 There has never been a fee to enter the village.
 Sauraha is where the majority of people stay when visiting Chitwan National park.

-The ticket is valid for one day only.
+A Chitwan National Park ticket is valid for only one day.
 However, if you buy your ticket after 2pm with proof or a next day half/full day jungle trekking ticket you can take a late afternoon Elephant jungle tour on the day you buy your ticket.

-People staying within the park on package tours will often have the ticket prices included in their tour packages.
+People staying within the park on package tours will often have the ticket prices included in their tour packages - do ask to confirm.

 Official tickets are available at the National Park ticket office which is on the Sauraha side of the park just along side the river.
 If walking there be prepared to be asked questions and offered many treks by guides and touts.
 Generally speaking it's easier to have your guesthouse or tour guide to purchase the ticket for you.
 Though there is a small and interesting museum beside the ticket office.